Coronavirus cases leap, stocks drop in response

 China reported more than 15,000 new cases and 254 more deaths

-U.S. equity futures are pointing a lower after new cases of the coronavirus jump.
+U.S. equity futures are pointing to a large decline after new cases of the coronavirus jump.

 Continue Reading Below